sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0600 - custom-computation.md

 ---
 title: "Custom computation"
-hidden: true
+hidden: false
 ---

-Define your own computed method using JsonLogic.
+Define your own [computed field method](doc:computed-field-methods) using JsonLogic.
 For example, get the sum of two fields, or return a boolean indicating if a field's output is non-null.

 Parameters
 ====